 Modelled on the Serpentine’s annual Pavilion commission in London’s Royal Park of Kensington Gardens, the inaugural Serpentine Pavilion Beijing opened to the public on 30 May at WF CENTRAL on Wangfujing in Beijing’s Dongcheng District.
 Located just 600m away from the historic Forbidden City, this bustling area has been home to cultural and commercial activities since the middle of the Ming Dynasty.
-The Serpentine Pavilion Beijing is a public space for cultural activities, events and social encounters at the very heart of WF CENTRAL, with a programme of cultural activities programmed across five Pavilion Weekends over the summer.
+The Serpentine Pavilion Beijing was a public space for cultural activities, events and social encounters at the very heart of WF CENTRAL, with a programme of cultural activities programmed across five Pavilion Weekends over the summer.

-The eminent Chinese practice JIAKUN Architects, led by architect Liu Jiakun, has responded to the brief of designing a world-class temporary Pavilion that takes into consideration both the historic and social context of Beijing and the 17-year history of the Serpentine Pavilion commission.
+The eminent Chinese practice JIAKUN Architects, led by architect Liu Jiakun, responded to the brief of designing a world-class temporary Pavilion that took into consideration both the historic and social context of Beijing and the 17-year history of the Serpentine Pavilion commission.
 Initiated in 2000, the London scheme has showcased renowned architects from Zaha Hadid to Rem Koolhaas.

-With a focus on society, community and a respect for local context and vernacular craftsmanship, Liu Jiakun aims to address contemporary architectural issues with a sense of realism, an approach inspired by folk wisdom.
+With a focus on society, community and a respect for local context and vernacular craftsmanship, Liu Jiakun aimed to address contemporary architectural issues with a sense of realism, an approach inspired by folk wisdom.
 His vision remains open to China's many traditions and his projects shed light on the reciprocal relation between Chinese public life and urban cultural space.

-This exciting collaboration marks the first Pavilion co-commissioned and built by the Serpentine outside the UK.
+This exciting collaboration marked the first Pavilion co-commissioned and built by the Serpentine outside the UK.
 Previous Serpentine Pavilions have enjoyed a life after – and outside – London: Zaha Hadid’s 2000 Pavilion has relocated to Cornwall, UK; Toyo Ito’s structure is in the grounds of Le Beauvallon in Sainte-Maxine, France, Sou Fujimoto’s Pavilion is on show in Tirana, Albania, courtesy of the LUMA Foundation; and Smiljan Radić’s Pavilion is at Hauser & Wirth, Somerset, UK.
 Francis Kéré’s 2017 Pavilion is moving to Ilham Gallery in Malaysia.

-Activities include five monthly Pavilion Weekends featuring two themed thought-leadership talks in the Inspiration Talk Series, and a wide range of community events focused on the family, including well-being and creativity workshops, lawn parties, children’s disco classes, digital performances and specially curated outdoor art-cinema evenings.
-The Inspiration Talk Series brings together celebrated architects and artists with thought-leaders across a wide spectrum of industries, debating topics including the role of art and culture in urban renewal, innovation and social inclusion.
+Activities included five monthly Pavilion Weekends featuring two themed thought-leadership talks in the Inspiration Talk Series, and a wide range of community events focused on the family, including well-being and creativity workshops, lawn parties, children’s disco classes, digital performances and specially curated outdoor art-cinema evenings.
+The Inspiration Talk Series brought together celebrated architects and artists with thought-leaders across a wide spectrum of industries, debating topics including the role of art and culture in urban renewal, innovation and social inclusion.

-The Pavilion Weekends take place on 2–3 June, 7–8 July, 4–5 August, 8–9 September, 27–28 October.
+The Pavilion Weekends took place on 2–3 June, 7–8 July, 4–5 August, 8–9 September, 27–28 October.